Site icon Discover Ninh Binh

 On the center altar is also a statue of Vương Bà wearing a blue costume and in the last row is a statue of Five Venerable Commanders ( Ngũ Vị Tôn Quan).
 The altar statue of the Local Courtier of the Shrine (Chầu Bà Bản Đền Bản Cảnh) and her servant is on the left, and the altar of the Holy Princes (Thánh Hoàng) is on the right, all of them gods in the Four Palaces of Vietnam’s Folk Beliefs of Đạo Mẫu.

-Made an “official” Vietnamese Folk Religion in 1987, Dao Mau is believed to enhance the role of women in Vietnamese society and was recognized by UNESCO in 2016 by inclusion in the Representative List of the Intangible Cultural Heritage of Humanity .
+In 1987, authorities established Dao Mau as an “official” Vietnamese Folk Religion.
+People believe it enhances the role of women in Vietnamese society, and in 2016, UNESCO recognized it by including it in the Representative List of the Intangible Cultural Heritage of Humanity.

 Even for skeptics, the surrounding scenery is alone worth the visit, a peaceful lush area abounding in rare medicinal herbs and a cool refreshing air to encourage contemplation of the history and legends of this remarkable country.